 A statutory credit report by post costs £2.00.
 When you receive your report, check it thoroughly.
-The three main consumer credit reference agencies in the UK are:
+The three main consumer credit reference agencies are:

-If you find anything that you don't recognise, contact the credit reference agency and let them know.
+If you see information you don't recognise, contact the credit reference agency and let them know.

 Signs your identity has been stolen

-You may not know straight away that your identity has been stolen.
+You may not know immediately that your identity has been stolen.
 It is important that you protect your details and be aware of any signs that your identity might have been stolen.

 Look out for:

 - unusual payments or direct debits appearing on your bank statements